tahoe-lafs/community/project-notes/season-of-docs-2021/project-proposal.md

 ### How we’ll measure success
 The purpose of this project is primarily to provide guides to potential new users.
-We also would use this project as the beginning of formally instituting a role for a technical writer in our organization.
+We would also use this project to test the feasibility of creating a role for a technical writer in our organization.

 Our success criteria are as follows: